-There are some fun bonding activities you can throw together for your bridesmaids to all get to know each other and exchange contact information.
-They might all come from different areas of your life, and if they are meant to work together and their relationship to you is the glue that holds them all together.
-It’s always nice to let them know you appreciate them and give them a warm welcome.
+There are some fun bonding activities you can throw together for your bridesmaids to get to know each other.
+They might all come from different areas of your life.
+However, they are meant to work together and their relationship to you is the glue that holds them all together.
+It’s always nice to let them know you appreciate them.
+Thus, give them a warm welcome.
 You might coordinate with your Maid of Honor as one of her first official tasks.

 Check their calendar and ask for days off work if necessary

 You also want to go over your possible wedding dates with them before you make a final decision.
 As much as you want them to make a commitment to whichever date works best for you and your fiancé, they might miss one or two pre-wedding events.
 However, they have to be there on your wedding day.

 Create a budget

 A bridesmaid doesn’t have to pay for her own wedding dress, shoes, and accessories.
 As we previously mentioned, they have to pay for their own hair and makeup on your wedding day.
 Even if you are getting all together in a hotel room prior to your wedding, you are not obligated for each of their own bridesmaid looks.

 Brainstorm ideas for themes, dates, and locations for pre-wedding events.

 Get ready to be showered with suggestions from the moment your bridesmaids say yes.
-If they have been following your relationship closely, they probably knew he was going to pop the question anytime, and they might have some great fun ideas ready to wow you.
+They probably knew he was going to pop the question anytime, and they might have some great fun ideas ready to wow you.

 Pay for their own dress